-In this article, we will explore the 10 most common oral diseases, understand the causes of these issues, and learn about appropriate treatments.
-From common issues like cavities and gum inflammation to more complex problems like temporomandibular joint inflammation and tooth loss, we will together delve into the basic causes and effective treatments for each disease.
+In this article, we will explore the 10 most common oral diseases in Vietnam, understand the causes of these issues, and learn about appropriate treatments.
+From common issues like cavities and gum inflammation to more complex problems like temporomandibular joint inflammation and tooth loss, let’s find out basic causes and effective treatments for each disease.

-1) The 10 most common oral diseases – Periodontitis
+1) The 10 most common oral diseases in Vietnam – Periodontitis

 Gum inflammation, prolonged accumulation of tartar without control will lead to periodontitis: the appearance of deep pockets, bacterial accumulation, plaque buildup, causing bone resorption around the teeth, gum recession, loose teeth, and is the leading cause of tooth loss in middle-aged and elderly people.